lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 # Public Goods in Science

 The underprovision problem of public goods is a well-researched topic.
-Since at least Samuelson (1954), it has been known that private incentives are less than the welfare-maximizing level because they fail to capture the spillover benefits to others.
+Since at least @[samuelson-public], it has been known that private incentives are less than the welfare-maximizing level because they fail to capture the spillover benefits to others.
 Under these conditions, there is underprovision of the public good absent intervention by governments, organizations, or public-spirited individuals.
 Underprovision of information goods is particularly worrisome, both because the detrimental effect when it occurs could be worse, and because the likelihood of it happening is greater.
 The effects can be worse because information goods can be costlessly copied and distributed.
 This means that underprovision could forego a "long-tail" of users that could collectively represent a substantial welfare loss.
 The underprovision problem might also be more likely with information goods because free-riding on informational goods may be easier than on other public goods, leading to fewer initial contributions.

 A common way of resolving public goods problems is to make information excludable, for example by putting information into for-pay journals. ^[In this case, the goods should technically be called "club goods"] Under these circumstances, those benefiting from positive spillovers will not be able to free-ride, potentially leading to better incentives for private provision, though at the cost of excluding some consumers from the market.
 For example, these restrictions could exclude either customers who don't value the good very much or those who value it highly but are budget constrained.
 The latter would be particularly worrisome since it would represent a larger welfare loss and exacerbate inequity.

 The challenge of informational public goods for the scientific literature is, however, worse than the analysis above might suggest.
-This is because, absent actually reading a scientific article, it may be hard to assess its value to you -- that is, due to Arrow's Information Paradox (Arrow, 1962):
+This is because, absent actually reading a scientific article, it may be hard to assess its value to you — that is, due to Arrow's Information Paradox (@[arrow-invention]):

 "*there is a fundamental paradox in the determination of demand for information; its value for the purchaser is not known until he has the information, but then he has in effect acquired it without cost*"